Skip to main content

 It is the sensation of taking control, of moving from being a passenger in your own body to becoming an active, informed participant in your health.
 The data you collect is deeply personal.
 It is a digital reflection of your most vital functions.
 The question of its security, therefore, becomes a question of your own personal safety and privacy.

 The digital health landscape is composed of two fundamentally different categories of tools.
 On one side, you have wellness applications.
 These are the familiar companions on our smartphones and watches, designed to encourage a healthier lifestyle through tracking, motivation, and general information.
-On the other side, you have and their associated software.
+On the other side, you have medical devices and their associated software.

 These are tools designed with a specific medical purpose, such as diagnosing, treating, or monitoring a health condition.
 The distinction between these two categories determines the entire framework of security and privacy that protects your data.

-A that tracks your daily steps operates under a different set of rules than a software application that analyzes your blood glucose readings to suggest an insulin dose.
+A wellness app that tracks your daily steps operates under a different set of rules than a software application that analyzes your blood glucose readings to suggest an insulin dose.
 Understanding this difference is the first step in becoming a truly informed steward of your own health information.

 The Regulatory Divide